GeomScale/volesti/doc/cpp_interface.md

 ## Using the SOS-solver for Polynomial Envelope problems

 For precise computation of Chebyshev Points and Lagrange Polynomials boost::multiprecision is used.
 The boost headers in this project do not contain the needed header files.
 Please provide the link to the boost files via thet `-DBOOST_DIR` flag.
+Also [spdlog](https://github.com/gabime/spdlog) is used.
+Please provide link to installed package via `-DSPDLOG_DIR` flag.
+(The link also provides manuals for installation with various package managers.)
 Navigate to the SOS solver and compile:

 ```
 cd include/sos/
-cmake -DCMAKE_BUILD_TYPE=Release_double -DBOOST_DIR=your_boost_include_directory .
+cmake -DCMAKE_BUILD_TYPE=Release_double -DBOOST_DIR=your_boost_include_directory -DSPDLOG_DIR=your_spdlog_include_dir .
 make
 ```